 EdiTracker automatically scans the integrity of background noises marking the abrupt change of noise level.

 EdiTracker provides an access to the step-by-step instructions for the auditory-linguistic analysis and to the extended list of indicators of a recording authenticity breaches making it possible to create a detailed list of linguistic features of tampering and further use them in a text report.

 Unlike investigated recordings voice samples are supposed to be taken in controlled conditions and therefore should provide audio quality sufficient for robust analysis.
 However, forensic experience of our clients proves that it is not always like that.
 Audio samples taken with low-grade pieces of equipment or in highly reverberated and noise environment make a lot of troubles for forensic analyst.

 Forensic Audio Workstation is optionally equipped with Voice sampling Workstation (VSW), a complete software and hardware solution for taking voice samples of speakers under investigation.

 Gnome-P is used for taking high-quality voice samples in the field.
 The recorder has the optimal size-function-quality ratio.
 Its metal casing provides a powerful defense against physical damage and power supply pick-ups.

 Voice sampling workstation

-VSW includes 2 USB microphones to record interviewer’s and interviewee’s voices and a special software – Multipassport – which automatically estimates signal quality in real-time mode in terms of its quality and quantity for voice ID analysis.
+VSW includes 1 USB microphone to record interviewer’s and interviewee’s voices and a special software – Multipassport – which automatically estimates signal quality in real-time mode in terms of its quality and quantity for voice ID analysis.